 Jacky Alling

-Jacky Alling, as Senior Fellow for Philanthropy at the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, works to grow the Center’s PhilanthropyMatters programming; serves as a resource to the staff team, Leadership Council and university on how to add value to the philanthropic culture of Arizona and beyond; and aids the Center in its mission to build the capacity of the social sector by enhancing the effectiveness of those who lead, manage and support nonprofit and philanthropic organizations.
+Jacky has served as a member of the Leadership Council of the ASU Lodestar Center for Philanthropy and Nonprofit Innovation since 2009 and is currently the Center’s Senior Fellow for Philanthropy, a post she has held since 2021.
+In her role Jacky works to grow the Center’s PhilanthropyMatters programming while serving as a resource to the staff team, Leadership Council and university on how to add value to the philanthropic culture of Arizona and beyond.
+This includes the Nonprofit Leadership Alliance (NLA) program at ASU in supporting students and alumni.
+Jacky aids the Center in its mission to build the capacity of the social sector by enhancing the effectiveness of those who lead, manage and support nonprofit and philanthropic organizations.

-Jacky currently serves on the board of the Arizona Grantmakers Forum.
-She serves on the Leadership Council for the ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
-She was a founding board member of the Alliance of Arizona Nonprofits, an organization established to support the work of nonprofits across the state.
+Jacky currently serves as Co-Chair of the Board of Social Venture Partners Arizona, Vice Chair of the National Nonprofit Leadership Alliance Board and as a board member of the Arizona Town Hall.
+She has previously served on the board of the Arizona Grantmakers Forum and as a founding board member of the Alliance of Arizona Nonprofits, an organization established to support the work of nonprofits across the state.

 Prior to joining ACF, Jacky served as Executive Director for the Arizona Alliance for Arts Education, a state affiliate of the Kennedy Center for the Performing Arts.
 She also served on the National Governing Committee for the Kennedy Center Arts Education Alliance Network.